joelnet/ultimate-ai-browser-javascript-starter/README.md

 ## Features

 - AI first, coding environment
 - `.windsurfrules` file for AI guidance.
-This keeps AI on track based on our preferences.
+This keeps AI on track based on our preferences
-- JSDoc types and type checking because AI loves types
+- JSDoc types and type checking keeps AI on track and reduces hallucinations
-- ESLint will raise errors, alerting the AI of mistakes early
+- ESLint will raise errors, alerting the AI of mistakes and preventing hallucinations
 - Prettier and ESlint configured to work together
 - GitHub Pages deployment ready (builds to `docs` directory)
-- Jest testing framework
+- Jest testing framework configured to work with type=module
 - Husky for pre-commit hooks.
 This will make sure the code is checked before committing

 ## Getting Started